 2008-2012: Additional populations of Galerucella beetles purchased and released to supplement existing adult populations.
 Observed damage to existing purple loosestrife populations.

-2013: Existing adult population of Galerucella beetles adequate for purple loosestrife biocontrol.
+2013: Existing adult population of Galerucella beetles remain adequate for purple loosestrife biocontrol - as determined by both direct evidence of beetle activity and the continued decline in purple loosestrife dominance.
 No new beetle populations purchased, continued monitoring to ensure efficacy of biocontrol project.

 Purple Loosestrife, Lythrum salicaria, is an invasive wetland plant species native to Europe and Asia.
 It first appeared in North America during the 19th century, brought to this continent both in the ballast of ships and as an ornamental for gardens.
 This highly invasive plant has been observed in every state in the continental US with the exception of Florida.
 Purple loosestrife was first observed at Fresh Pond Reservation in the early 2000s, and had spread to inhabit shoreline space along every water body on the Reservation, as well as in several of the wetland bioswales at the beginning of this project in 2006.